 Additional support for the confluence of factors beyond infrastructure is also needed to create and sustain socially relevant and functioning digital ecosystems.
 Establishing these new approaches will mean resolving complex concerns and attending to stakeholder interests that demand thoughtful multilateral engagement.
 It is imperative to come to solutions that reflect the interests of all parties, which do have a direct role to play to help create the global infrastructure and also help sustain social and economic ecosystems that will define the next century, and beyond.

 With the combined efforts of the Broadband Commissioners and external experts, Working Group members have identified a variety of innovative models through novel combinations of traditional ones as well as employing completely new ones.
-The executive summary integrates these models as core components into four larger strategic recommendations representing the report’s key outcomes, that structure the document and that reflect current economic and political realities.
+The Working Group report integrates these models as core components into four larger strategic recommendations representing the report’s key outcomes, that structure the document and that reflect current economic and political realities.
 The strategic recommendations focus on broadening the base of contributors: earmarking proceeds from ICT sector participants, reforming Universal Service and Access Funds (USAFs), and creating an international fund.